allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 layout: post
 title: Automating Cloud - hiding complexity of hardware provisioning
 author: lukasz.rokita
-tags: [java, k8s, cloud, gcp, terraform, iaac]
+tags: [java, k8s, cloud, gcp, terraform, iac]
 ---

 Hardware is always hard.
 The amount of operations, maintenance and planning that goes into supporting a data center